Skip to main content

 Image used with permission by copyright holder

 If your pasta was originally tossed and covered in a sauce, then the absolute best way to reheat it is by placing it inside your oven at a temperature of 350 degrees Fahrenheit for between 10 and 30 minutes.
-It is important to check your pasta every 5 to 10 minutes to ensure it is not being overcooked or drying out.
+Check your pasta every 5 to 10 minutes to ensure it is not getting overcooked or dried out.

-If you are concerned that it is burning on top but not heating all the way through, placing a piece of aluminum foil over your noodles is a great way to add a bit of protection while helping the dish to warm up a bit faster.
-It is important to note that using aluminum foil can result in a slightly longer reheating time.
+If you are concerned that it is burning on top but not heating all the way through, placing a piece of aluminum foil over your noodles is a great way to add a bit of protection while helping the dish warm up a bit faster.
+It is important to note that aluminum foil can result in a slightly longer reheating time.

 Reheating pasta on the stove

-Another great option for reheating pasta that has been tossed with sauce is to add a bit of your favorite cooking oil to a pan and lightly sauté your pasta on the stove.
+Another great option for reheating pasta tossed with sauce is to add a bit of your favorite cooking oil to a pan and lightly sauté your pasta on the stove.
 This method is a bit less precise than using an oven, but in most cases, heating your pasta over medium heat for 2-5 minutes while stirring it frequently should result in a pretty evenly heated dish.

 Eating reheated pasta